lepidus/OASwitchboard/README.md

 ### Publication Requirements

 * All authors of the article must have an **affiliation** set
-* At least one author of the article must have a **ROR ID** associated with their affiliation (requires ROR plugin).
-The plugin prioritizes the **ROR ID** of the author that is the primary contact of the publication.
 * The publication must have a **DOI associated** to it.
 * The authors need to have **family name** besides the given name.

+> The message is sent to the broadcast address.
+It's recommended that at least one author of the article has a **ROR ID** associated with their affiliation (requires the ROR plugin).
+However, it's not mandatory to send the message.

 ## Plugin Installation